Add these top foods to your diet for optimum health

 Sulfur has strong antimicrobial and antioxidant properties.
 Winemakers use it to selectively rid wines of certain bacteria, and at the turn of the 20th century, mothers used a little sulfur and molasses each spring as the standard tonic.
 It was also used as a laxative, and as a remedy for a long list of health problems.
 But with the arrival of prescription medications, the use of plain elemental sulfur for human complaints took a back seat.

 Your body requires 850 mg of sulfur each day for normal activities.
 Most of the intake comes from the amino acids cysteine, cystine, taurine, and methionine.
 L-cysteine is a very effective antioxidant, and like taurine and methionine, much of its strength appears to be related to its sulfur content.

-Egg yolks are probably one of the best food sources of sulfur, and if you still eat eggs (and I hope you do; they're close to being the perfect food), two a day will provide enough sulfur for your body's needs.
+Egg yolks are probably one of the best food sources of sulfur.
+Two whole eggs a day will provide enough sulfur for your body's needs.